RoelYoon/CP-Club-Website-And-API/README.md

 - PostgreSQL
 - Web Scraping w/ Python + Beautiful Soup

+## Why Make Our Own Web Server?
+[Baekjoon](https://www.acmicpc.net/) and [solved.ac](https://solved.ac/) do not have APIs for their websites.
+So, in order to use data from these websites in our own website features, we had to create our own API service that retrieves the data by scraping the websites.
+However, the websites can easily detect us if we're scraping their websites too much, so we naturally also needed to implement a database to store the websites' scraped data in order to avoid scraping on every API request for the data.

+This complex API management necessarily calls for our own backend web server.
+The frontend can actually be implemented anywhere as long as it can access our backend server, but it is currently hosted on the same web server simply for code localization.
+If you find good reason to do so, you may host the frontend on any web host (details in [Modifying Frontend](#modifying-frontend) section).

 ## Setting Up The Web Server
 You can use a spare computer in your house with internet access or set up a virtual machine on a cloud platform service.
 [Google Cloud Platform's Compute Engine](https://cloud.google.com/compute) allows you to continuously run a virtual machine completely free as long as you follow the standards described in their [free-tier documentation](https://cloud.google.com/free/docs/free-cloud-features#compute).
 The VM also comes with a free external IP address, so hosting our web server on a cloud VM does not have any costs.
 Just be sure to not exceed their 1GB network egress monthly usage limit (details in [Managing Network Egress For GCP VM Usage Limit](#managing-network-egress-for-gcp-vm-usage-limit) section).